Callide Power Station

 Callide Power Station is an electricity generator at Mount Murchison, Shire of Banana, Queensland, Australia.
-It is coal powered with eight steam turbines with a combined generation capacity of 1,720 megawatts (MW) of electricity.
+It is coal-powered with four steam turbines with a combined generation capacity of 1,544 megawatts (MW) of electricity.
 Callide A was commissioned in 1965, refurbished in 1998 and decommissioned in 2015/16.

-As of 2018, generation capacity was 1510 MW.
+CS Energy owns 100 per cent of Callide A and Callide B, and owns Callide C in a 50/50 joint venture with IG Power.
 The coal for Callide comes from the nearby Callide Coalfields and water from the Awoonga dam and Stag Creek Pipeline.

-An explosion and fire at the Callide C power plant in late May 2021 caused a significant power outage that affected over 375,000 premises and raised electricity prices for weeks afterwards.
+History

-November 2022 all four units at the coal-fired Callide Power Station were not operating after a structural failure at the cooling plant brought the C3 unit offline, and later on the B2 unit tripped during scheduled testing, followed by the last unit, B1, also tripping.
+In November 2022 all four units at the coal-fired Callide Power Station were not operating after a structural failure at the cooling plant brought the C3 unit offline, and later on the B2 unit tripped during scheduled testing, followed by the last unit, B1, also tripping.

+In 2024, Liberal Party opposition leader Peter Dutton said he intends, if elected, to build one of seven government-owned nuclear power plants on this site, to be operational by 2035–2037.

 Callide A

 At the end of 1962 approval was granted for a new power station near Biloela.
 Work commenced at the site in February 1963.
 The design of the plant based around separate generating units and a control room was a first for Queensland.
 It was also the first power station in Queensland to use dry cooling towers.

 It had four 30 MW steam turbines, the first of which was operating by June 1965.
 From its commissioning a drought meant water restrictions at the station reduced output.
 The second set was expected to be operating by May 1966, but was lost at sea while being transported from England.
 A replacement unit arrived in June 1967.
 The third set was operating in October 1967 and the fourth in May 1969.
 The total cost of the project was A$28.7 million.

 Callide A has been in storage since 2001, except for Unit 4 which was being used for the Callide Oxyfuel project.
 The Callide Oxyfuel project was decommissioned in 2015/16 after demonstrating carbon capture technology for two years.

 Callide B

 Following on from an aggressive construction program at Tarong Power Station, Callide B was commissioned in 1988 with two 350 MW steam turbines.
 The Hitachi machines are almost identical to those in Tarong and Stanwell.

-In October 2019, Federal Energy Minister Angus Taylor announced that Callide B's originally planned 2038-39 closure was being brought forward to 2028.
+In October 2019, Federal Energy Minister Angus Taylor announced that Callide B's originally planned 2038–39 closure was being brought forward to 2028.